 existed many styles and variations

-Click to visit the Independence Islands page, where you can stay up to date with fun giveaways, background information and lots more about each of the books in this fun contemporary series -which includes my first published contemporary novella, Restoring Fairhaven (available December 8 - preorder now!)
+Click to visit the Independence Islands page, where you can stay up to date with fun giveaways, background information and lots more about each of the books in this fun contemporary series -which includes my first published contemporary novel, Restoring Fairhaven (available to buy now!)

 Are you an aspiring writer?

 Here are some useful links, with practical advice,

 opportunities to connect, and great information